asjadsaboor-10p/MongoDB-workshop/lesson-3/README.md

 Import the `universities.json` from data-sets folder.

-1. write an aggregation query to match universities who are in Salmanaca, Spain.
+1. Write an aggregation query to match universities who are in Salmanaca, Spain.

 ```
 db.universities.aggregate([